Wide Binaries from GAIA EDR3: preference for GR over MOND ?: GAIA EDR3 and sample selection

 There are additional differences in how we cut for clusters, triples, etc, but these turn out to be relatively less important.
 We cut out known clusters after removing triples and hierarchical systems as described in sections \ref{sec:skycut}, \ref{sec:triples} and \ref{sec:faintstars}.
 In \citetalias{Badry_2021}, they begin cleaning by counting the number of phase-space neighbours per source from their primary selection that are brighter than $G=18$, consistent with the size and velocity dispersion of a typical cluster.
 The neighbours per source are defined satisfying projected separations $r_p\leq 5 \pc$ and proper motions $\Delta \mu \leq 5\kms$, with parallaxes to both sources within $\Delta \bar{\omega}\leq2\sqrt{\sigma^2_{\bar{\omega}_1} + \sigma^2_{\bar{\omega}_2} }$ Any source (or either component from the binary candidate) that contains more than 30 neighbours is removed.
 This leads to removing all candidates where either component of the binary is a member in another binary candidate; also removing candidates that might be members of small clusters or moving groups that were no caught in the initial cleaning, performed by applying the same method in counting the number of phase-space neighbours but without the magnitude cut.

 We have done a cross-match of our sample to \citetalias{Badry_2021} as follows: we first select the subset of \citetalias{Badry_2021} binaries which could in principle have passed our sky, distance and magnitude criteria, i.e., where both stars have $G < 17$, galactic latitude $\vert b \vert > 15 \deg$, difference in parallax distances $\vert d_1 - d_2 \vert \leq \, 8.0 \pc$, projected separation $\rp < 50 \kau$, distance to both stars $d\leq 300 \pc$, parallaxes of both stars consistent with each other within $4\times$ the combined uncertainty e.g., $ \vert d_1 - d_2 \vert \leq 4\sigma_{d}$, projected velocity difference $\Delta v_p \le 3 \kms$, and applying cuts from \citet{Arenou_2018}.
 The combination of these cuts gives a subsample of 65,234 candidate binaries from \citetalias{Badry_2021} which could in principle pass our other cuts, here called the ERH-cut sample.
-Cross-matching those against our CWB-EDR3 sample of 73,159 candidates, we find that 64,498 are in common with ERH-cut, while there are 8,661 candidates in our CWB-EDR3 but not found in ERH-cut, and 752 candidates in ERH-cut are not found in CWB-EDR3. \begin{wscomm} Clarify when matching CWB-EDR3 vs ERH-cut, or whole ERH .. \end{wscomm}
+Cross-matching those against our CWB-EDR3 sample of 73,159 candidates, we find that 64,498 are in common with ERH-cut, while there are 8,661 candidates in our CWB-EDR3 but not found in ERH-cut, and 752 candidates in ERH-cut are not found in CWB-EDR3.

 Figures \ref{fig:ERHaitoff} and \ref{fig:ERH_VpRp_scatter} illustrate the comparisons of the 8,661 candidates in our CWB-EDR3 but not found in ERH-cut, and 752 in ERH-cut not found in CWB-EDR3.
 As seen in Figure \ref{fig:ERH_VpRp_scatter}, most of the additional binaries in our sample are either at larger velocity differences (above the \citetalias{Badry_2021} limit and below our $3 \kms$ limit), or at smaller separations $\rp < 0.5 \kau$ which we do not consider below.